TamanamPrudhvi/candycrush/Sweetcrush/README.md

-# SweetCrush
+# candyCrush

-[Sweet Crush](https://dev.to/yaswanthteja/candycrush-game-using-html-css-javascript-11pp) is a webbased game which is inspired from candy crush saga, SweetCrush is build on html,css,and java script, where the core gameplay is based on swapping two adjacent candies among several on the gameboard as to make a row or column of at least three matching-colored candies.
+candy Crush is a webbased game which is inspired from candy crush saga, SweetCrush is build on html,css,and java script, where the core gameplay is based on swapping two adjacent candies among several on the gameboard as to make a row or column of at least three matching-colored candies.

 We all know the simple candies that we can pop by forming a combination of at least three candies in a horizontal or vertical line.
 They are colorful candies that are the basic elements of the game which are used to make special candies if brought in a specific combination together.
 It includes: